chrismarcellino/wormassay/README.md

 This work was supported by grants from the Bill & Melinda Gates Foundation and the Sandler Center for Drug Discovery.

-Chris Marcellino, MD
+Chris Marcellino, MD<br>
-UCSF Center for Discovery and Innovation in Parasitic Diseases, UCSF QB3 Case Western Reserve University School of Medicine Mayo Clinic, Department of Neurological Surgery
+UCSF Center for Discovery and Innovation in Parasitic Diseases, UCSF QB3<br>
+Case Western Reserve University School of Medicine<br>
+Mayo Clinic, Department of Neurological Surgery<br>

-Judy Sakanari, PhD
+Judy Sakanari, PhD<br>
 UCSF Center for Discovery and Innovation in Parasitic Diseases, UCSF QB3